In the News

 June 25, 2013 — Bloomberg BNA "Expert Insight" / June 28, 2013 — Bloomberg BNA "Tax Management Weekly State Tax Report"

-Washington, D.C.-based Tax Group associate, Jeremy Abrams, shares his perspective on the impact that three recent cases, Anheuser-Busch v.
+Washington, D.C.-based Tax Group attorney, Jeremy Abrams, shares his perspective on the impact that three recent cases, Anheuser-Busch v.
 Michigan Dept. of Treas., IBM v.
 Michigan Dept. of Treas. and Gillette Co. et al v.
 FTB, will have on the Multistate Tax Compact (MTC) with Bloomberg BNA.
 His comments are published in Bloomberg BNA's Tax Management Weekly State Tax Report and Expert Insight blog.
 According to Abrams, "The flurry of repealing legislation that we're seeing confirms that Compact states are taking this issue very seriously, and for good reason.
 States potentially could owe millions of dollars in refunds if more decisions like Gillette are handed down.
 This risk creates some leverage for taxpayers, and they ought to use that leverage to their advantage during audits."

 Crowell & Moring Tax Partner Offers Insight on Whistleblowers to Tax Notes